Ryan09/terraform-provider-megaport/docs/data-sources/megaport_azure_connection.md

     - `name` - The name of the A-End resource.
     - `location` - The resource location name.
     - `assigned_vlan` - The VLAN assigned by Megaport to the A-End resource.
+    - `inner_vlan` - The QinQ C-Tag this VXC is delivered on at the A-End port.
 - `b_end`:
     - `port_id` - The resource id of the Azure ExpressRoute connection (B-End).
     - `owner_uid` - The owner id of the B-End resource for the Azure ExpressRoute connection.
     - `name` - The name of the B-End resource.
     - `location` - The resource location name.
     - `assigned_vlan` - The VLAN assigned by Megaport to the B-End resource.
+    - `inner_vlan` - The QinQ C-Tag this VXC is delivered on at the B-End port.